 Campbell Creek is ice-free roughly from early May to the first freeze-up in November or December.
 If in doubt, bike up or down the Campbell Creek bike path and scout the float to make sure the river is safe to run.
 Though cooler shoulder-season days can be quiet and peaceful, most people will enjoy floating Campbell on a hot, sunny summer afternoon, probably between June and August.

 Water levels on Campbell fluctuate both with the seasons and with rainfall.
 The National Weather Service operates a gauge near the creek’s intersection with Dimond and publishes the data online.
-Note that the volume of water is represented as CFS (cubic feet per second) on the right axis and the scale is non-linear.
+Generally, stage heights between 18 and 19 feet at this gauge suggest prime floating conditions.

 For the vast majority of the summer the creek runs at safe, low levels.
 Generally, the lowest water levels occur in mid to late summer during long periods with little to no rainfall.
 When the creek is very low, it can be difficult to run at all.